-- 103. The Modernising ICT budget aims to support projects in the Cardiff Capital Ambition programme and the digitisation of business services utilising modern technology.
+- 104. The Modernising ICT budget aims to support projects in the Cardiff Capital Ambition programme and the digitisation of business services utilising modern technology.
 The total programme budget for the year is £636,000 and this includes slippage from 2020/21 of £202,000.
 The budget includes a virement of £209,000 from the budget allocated for Cycling Development within Transportation, for the upgrade of Building Control IDOX software system.
-Expenditure planned during the year is currently forecast as £537,000 and includes phase two of the Corporate Landlord Scheme (£65,000), project costs of the digitalisation team for implementation (£131,000) and SAP Information Lifecycle Management including GDPR and archiving (£108,000). - 104.
-Slippage of £200,000 is currently shown in respect to the ICT Refresh budget of £968,000 primarily as a result of timing of receipt and implementation of hardware due to lead in times.
+Expenditure planned during the year is currently forecast as £600,000 and includes phase two of the Corporate Landlord Scheme (£65,000), project costs of the digitalisation team for implementation (£131,000), SAP Information Lifecycle Management including GDPR and archiving (£150,000) and Digital telephony (£45,000). - 105.
+Slippage of £200,000 is currently shown in respect to the ICT Refresh budget of £968,000 primarily because of timing of receipt and implementation of hardware due to lead in times.
 This budget covers a range of projects to support resilience, capacity and capability including direct access and Wi-Fi replacement, server replacement and firewall licenses.